-Our goal is to provide a high-quality review experience for our authors with a fast turnaround time and quality reports.
+Our goal is to provide a high-quality review experience for our authors with fast turnaround times and quality reports.

-If you believe that errors within a referee’s report lead to the rejection of your paper, we will listen to you via the formal appeals process.
-You should avail yourself of it when you think it is warranted.
-Keep in mind that while we will take your appeal seriously, in the end we may still decline to publish your paper.
+If you believe that errors within a referee’s report lead to the rejection of your paper, we will listen to you via the formal process.
+Keep in mind that while we will take your appeal seriously, we may still decline to publish your paper.

 If you request that the journal withdraw your submission from consideration, please note that your submission fee will not be refunded.